Online tax services in the Philippines

 Various Tax Categories for PH Businesses

-Upon registration with the BIR, Philippine businesses will receive their BIR Form2303, commonly known as the Certificate of Registration, or even, the COR.
+Upon registration with the BIR, Philippine businesses will receive their BIR Form 2303, commonly known as the Certificate of Registration or the COR.

-The BIR Form2303, or the COR, will outline the specific taxes that each corporation is required to file and pay – as well as the frequency of such filings.
-So, make sure to review the COR for your own business to fully understand the specific tax compliance requirements of your business!
-Alternatively, if you engage a tax compliance provider, the provider will review your COR and identify what the tax filing requirements are each month!
+The COR will outline the specific taxes that each corporation is required to file and pay – as well as the frequency of such filings.
+So, make sure to review the COR for your own business to fully understand the specific tax compliance requirements.
+Alternatively, if you engage a tax compliance provider, the provider will review your COR and identify what the tax filing requirements are each month.

-There are many taxes that need to be filed and paid on an ongoing basis in the Philippines and this can vary depending on the type of business, size of business, type of industry and objectives of the business – financially and operationally.
-There are transactional taxes, sales taxes, expense-related taxes, employee taxes, profit-related taxes and many others.
+There are many taxes that need to be filed and paid on an ongoing basis in the Philippines and this can vary depending on the type and size of the business, type of industry, and objectives of the business – financially and operationally.
+There are transactional taxes, sales taxes, expense-related taxes, employee taxes, profit-related taxes, and many others.
 For this reason, there is no generic tax registration status for a business in the Philippines.

 Many Sources for Philippine Tax Laws

-For business owners, founders and managers in the Philippines, it can be a real challenge to constantly monitor the various tax obligations that might apply to your business, your industry as well as the potential tax implications for individual financial transactions.
-Tax requirements can also change quite regularly – meaning that the specific compliance obligations for a business may not be the same all year round.
+For business owners, founders, and managers in the Philippines, it can be a real challenge to constantly monitor the various tax obligations that might apply to your business and your industry, as well as the potential tax implications for individual financial transactions.
+Tax requirements can also change quite regularly, which means that the specific compliance obligations for a business may not be the same all year round.

-Remember, also, that tax laws in the Philippines can be amended at any time.
-Such amendments can relate to tax treatment, tax deadlines as well as to the various information required for the submission of taxes!
-As such, it is important to have an accountant or tax expert in the Philippines that can advise your business on any changes to tax compliance obligations
+Businesses should take note that tax laws in the Philippines can be amended at any time.
+Such amendments can relate to tax treatment, tax deadlines, as well as to the requirements for the submission of taxes.
+An online accounting professional or a tax expert in the Philippines will be handy because they can advise your business on any changes to tax compliance obligations.

 Different Tax Filing Systems

-By engaging a provider of tax services, they will be able to advise the company on the value of taxes that must be filed, the type of taxes that should be filed and how taxes can be filed!
 For taxpayers in the Philippines, taxes can be filed with the BIR by using one of three different systems.
-These three systems are Manual Filing, filing via eFPS and filing via eBIRForms.
+These three systems are Manual Filing, filing via eFiling and Payment System (eFPS), and filing via eBIRForms.

-By outsourcing your tax compliance to an expert provider, you can benefit from tax consultancy and tax advice on the type of filing system that is right for your business.
-The tax services provider can also support your business with the registration for eFPS and ensure that you benefit from an optimized and efficient system for filing taxes.
+When you work with an online tax compliance services provider, you can have access to tax experts for tax consultancy and tax advice on the type of filing system that is right for your business.
+The tax service provider can also register the business to eFPS on your behalf so you can have an optimized and efficient system for filing taxes.

 Statutory Audit in the Philippines

-Each year, all non-exempt businesses in the Philippines are required to file an FS (Financial Statement), with the BIR and the Securities and Exchange Commission, also known as the SEC.
+Each year, all non-exempt businesses in the Philippines are required to file a Financial Statement (FS), with the BIR and the Securities and Exchange Commission (SEC).

-However, before a company submits their yearly Financial Statement to the BIR, and then to the SEC, the Financial Statement must first be audited by an independent auditor or audit firm and certified and signed off by the auditor as being a true and accurate reflection of the company’s finances and accounts for the particular financial year.
+However, before a company submits its year FS to the BIR, and then to the SEC, it must first be audited by an independent auditor or audit firm.
+It must also be certified and signed off by the auditor as being a true and accurate reflection of the company’s finances and accounts for the particular financial year.

-A tax services provider can make the audit process much more efficient and easier to manage from the company’s perspective.
-First of all, the tax compliance provider should have been able to ensure that tax compliance was managed in accordance with BIR requirements throughout the year.
-The tax provider will then also be able to assist the auditor with any queries or requests for documents or information they might have when performing the audit!
-Business owners and managers can then focus more on running the business!
+A tax compliance provider will ensure that tax compliance was managed in accordance with BIR requirements throughout the year.
+The tax compliance services provider can also assist the auditor with any queries or requests for documents or information needed during the audit.
+This way, you, as a business owner, no longer have to worry about tax compliance— you can focus more on running the business.